victoryip2/BQuant-Option-Open-Interest/README.md

 # BQuant-Option-Open-Interest
 Monitor the open interest concentration around different strikes and expiries for a specific underlying security.
-Read in BQNT in Bloomberg Terminal
+Run in BQNT in Bloomberg Terminal